emazack/qr-code-component/README.md

 - HTML5 structure
 - CSS properties
 - Images handling
-- How to put online a project with Github Pages
+- How to deploy a project with Github Pages

 **Layout**